dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 .. note::

-    The default in pytransform are pre-multiplied rotation matrices.
+    The default in pytransform3d are pre-multiplied rotation matrices.

 --------------------------------
 Intrinsic vs. Extrinsic Rotation